seba174/Warships/README.md

 # Warships
 Warships is a simple game based on SFML libary, in which you are supposed to hit your enemies ships.
 You are able to play versus AI or with another person in hot-seat mode.

+*Note: This is a technical page.
+If you are more interested in the game than some technical details please visit: []()*